-Tiffany Cheung’s practice includes federal, state, and multidistrict complex litigation, with a focus on consumer class actions.
+Tiffany Cheung is the chair of the firm’s Consumer Class Actions practice group.
+Her practice focuses on defending consumer class actions, and includes federal, state, and multidistrict complex litigation.
 She has successfully defended clients in disputes involving the Telephone Consumer Protection Act (TCPA) and various unfair competition, consumer fraud, and antitrust laws in federal and state courts throughout the United States.
 In addition, she has represented clients in investigations and actions brought by government officials, including the Federal Communications Commission and various state attorneys general.
-Her clients span a wide range of industries, including the pharmaceutical, retail, and insurance industries.
-She has also handled a variety of pro bono matters for indigent clients.
+Her clients span a wide range of industries, including the pharmaceutical, retail, and technology industries.

-Ms. Cheung is a member of the firm’s Consumer Litigation and Class Actions practice group.
-She has spoken on topics regarding core procedural litigation issues, and has authored legal updates concerning consumer litigation.
+Ms. Cheung has spoken on topics regarding key developments in class action privacy litigation and has authored numerous legal updates concerning consumer litigation.